 When I look at this photograph, another one comes to mind.
 It’s of my mother, Leila, from about the same time, and it used to sit on a bookshelf in my family home in London.
 She’s in her early 20s at a party, dressed in a miniskirt and sleeveless top, her torso bisected by a brown leather belt.
 Smoking a cigarette, she wears dark eyeshadow and straight, red-brown bobbed hair that screams the swinging ’60s.
 The scene bursts with color.
 She could be in London or New York, but she’s in her home city of Tehran.
 Two photos, my mother and Ebrahim Raisi.
 Two contrasting images.
 Two different futures for Iran.

 It was perhaps inevitable then that Ebrahim Raisi was born in Mashhad.
-The city in northeastern Iran is named for the shrine of Imam Reza (the eighth Shia Imam) and is considered the world’s third-holiest Shia shrine (after Najaf and Karbala in Iraq) and the holiest in Iran.
-Mashhad is a place of pilgrimage for Shia with over 20 million visitors each year.
+The city in northeastern Iran is named for the shrine of Imam Reza (the eighth Shiite Imam) and is considered the world’s third-holiest Shiite shrine (after Najaf and Karbala in Iraq) and the holiest in Iran.
+Mashhad is a place of pilgrimage for Shiite with over 20 million visitors each year.
 In Iran, people would tell me that the rich go to Mecca, the poor to Mashhad.

 Raisi was also favored by something else: time.
 He came of political age during revolutionary ferment.
 Once more, he was well placed.
 At age 15, he entered the seminary at Qom, the center of religious — and then activist — power in Iran.